- Academic Requirements

-The J.D. and LL.M. or M.R.L.S. degrees need not be granted simultaneously.
+The J.D. and LL.M. degrees need not be granted simultaneously unless student is pursuing a dual J.D./LL.M.
 Appropriate faculty and administration members can recommend the granting of either degree when all requirements for that degree have been met.
 A student must have completed all requirements for a J.D. degree in order to be granted the LL.M. degree.
-The J.D. may be granted prior to or concurrent with the granting of the LL.M. degree.
+The J.D. must be granted concurrent with the granting of the LL.M. degree.
 Concurrent degree privileges only apply to work completed while at the University of Denver while the student is working toward either degree, but prior to receiving either degree.

-- Law School Provisions for the LL.M. and MRLS Degree
+- Law School Provisions for the LL.M.
+Degree

-At the time of registering for a course the student shall in writing notify the registrar whether the course is to be applied toward the J.D. degree or toward the LL.M./M.R.L.S. degree.
+At the time of registering for a course the student shall in writing notify the registrar whether the course is to be applied toward the J.D. degree or toward the LL.M. degree.
 Approval by the Director of the Advanced Degree Study Program should accompany this notification.
-Course credits applied toward the LL.M. or M.R.L.S. cannot be counted toward the J.D. requirement and course credits applied toward the J.D. requirement cannot be applied to the LL.M. or M.R.L.S. requirement.
+Course credits applied toward the LL.M. can be counted toward the J.D. requirement and course credits applied toward the J.D. requirement can be applied to the LL.M. requirement.